Substra/substra-documentation/docs/source/documentation/concepts.rst

      - What can the organization do?
      - Can the user of the organization export the asset?
    * - orgA
-     - orgA can use the algo in a task on any organization
+     - orgA can use the function in a task on any organization
-     - Yes - the algo archive
+     - Yes - the function archive
    * - orgB
-     - orgB can use the algo in a task on any organization
+     - orgB can use the function in a task on any organization
-     - Yes - the algo archive
+     - Yes - the function archive
    * - orgC
      - Nothing
      - No